Call waiting

-Call waiting is a telephone service where a subscriber can accept a second incoming telephone call by placing an in-progress call on hold—and may also switch between calls.
+Call waiting is a telephone service where a subscriber can accept a second incoming telephone call by placing an in-progress call on hold, and may also switch between calls.
 With some providers it can be combined with additional features such as conferencing, call forwarding, and caller ID.
 Call waiting is intended to alleviate the need to have more than one telephone line or number for voice communications.

+When a second call arrives, the subscriber is notified with a beep or tone.
+The user may then either switch to the new call or continue the existing conversation.
+The service is commonly used in both personal and business contexts, allowing individuals to manage multiple calls without a second phone line, and enabling small businesses to handle client calls without advanced call management systems.

 History

 Call waiting was introduced to North America in the early 1970s when the first generation of electronic switch machines built by Western Electric, Electronic Signaling System 1 started to replace older mechanical equipment in the old Bell System local telephone companies.
 At first, some smaller municipalities were able to offer customers call waiting only on a specific phone exchange (e.g., phone customers in Trenton, Michigan initially had to have a phone number starting with 671 to have call waiting, since 671 was at that time the only exchange in that area served by one of the new ESS switches), but as demand for it became more widespread, it eventually became available on all phone exchanges as the older equipment was phased out.

 In Europe, call waiting was also introduced in the 1970s with the introduction of the first digital switching systems such as the Ericsson AXE, Alcatel E10 and System 12.
 It was also available on some Ericsson crossbar exchanges, such as the ARE11 which, while electromechanical, was also computerised.
 Other digital systems such as the UK's System X also supported the service.
 Switching systems developed in the 1980s such as the German Siemens/Bosch EWSD also had call waiting.